DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-31 Environmental Asset Themes.md

 So, I played around in-engine and tried to find something that could work roughly for the environmental assets.
 I placed some temporary materials on the assets just to see what would work and what wouldn't.

 I was also playing around with the lighting, dithering / pixelation shader, and the fog to get a better idea of what the game would look like in a more finished state.
+Also, I turned off the outline shader since it doesn't really fit the aesthetic we're going for (it was also clashing really bad with the fog)

 I did all this on a private branch and didn't push it.
 If you want me to push it so you guys can look around for yourselves, let me know.